ivuorinen/starred/README.md

 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
 - [pre-commit/pre-commit](https://github.com/pre-commit/pre-commit) - A framework for managing and maintaining multi-language pre-commit hooks.
 - [pre-commit/pre-commit-hooks](https://github.com/pre-commit/pre-commit-hooks) - Some out-of-the-box hooks for pre-commit
-- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is an Open Source Security tool for AWS, Azure, GCP and Kubernetes to do security assessments, audits, incident response, compliance, continuous monitoring, hardening and forensics readiness.
-Includes CIS, NIST 800, NIST CSF, CISA, FedRAMP, PCI-DSS, GDPR, HIPAA, FFIEC, SOC2, GXP, Well-Architected Security, ENS and more
+- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is an Open Cloud Security tool for AWS, Azure, GCP and Kubernetes.
+It helps for continuos monitoring, security assessments and audits, incident response, compliance, hardening and forensics readiness.
+Includes CIS, NIST 800, NIST CSF, CISA, FedRAMP, PCI-DSS, GDPR, HIPAA, FFIEC, SOC2, GXP, Well-Architected Security, ENS and more.
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 - [pycontribs/mk](https://github.com/pycontribs/mk) - mk ease contributing to any open source repository by exposing most common actions you can run.
 Inspired by make, tox and other cool tools!
 - [pypa/gh-action-pip-audit](https://github.com/pypa/gh-action-pip-audit) - A GitHub Action for pip-audit